mmoayyed/cas-poc-restful-config/README.md

 Items to note:

 1. We are declaring two external identity providers (CAS servers) for delegated authentication
-2. We are exposing all CAS actuator endpoints (powered by Spring Boot) and securing them using basic authN via `casuser:Mellon`
+2. We are exposing all CAS actuator endpoints (powered by Spring Boot) and securing them using basic authN via `casuser:Mellon` (More on this later)
 3. Other misc settings for server name, description, and logging config.

 When you run the POC, you should expect the following lines in the logs: